 It is College policy to give priority for college accommodation to students taking courses of three years duration or longer, and to give priority to first-year students for accommodation on the central College site.
 The detailed Accommodation Allocation Policy is available for download.

 Graduate applicants for full-time study who are offered a place are asked to return an Acceptance Reply Form, for undergraduates this happens through UCAS.
 Shortly after your acceptance has been received by the College you will be contacted by the accommodation team and asked to complete an Accommodation Preference Form where you indicate which price bands you prefer for your College accommodation.
 (Those who accept before the room allocation process for new students is opened will be emailed when it is opened.)

 During the Summer your application to study will be processed by the University and Hughes Hall, and you will have been asked to complete documentation related to your application as outlined in your offer letter.
 That process is separate from the College room allocation process.
-However, when you have been confirmed as a student and submitted your Accommodation Preference Form, and if there are rooms available, we will send you an email notifying you of the process to secure a room in the allocation.
+However, when you have been confirmed as a student by the College and submitted your Accommodation Preference Form we will send you an email notifying you of the process to secure a room in the allocation.